cisagov/ScubaGear/baselines/aad.md

 ### Policies
 #### MS.AAD.11.1v1
 A minimum of two users and a maximum of eight users SHALL be provisioned with the Global Administrator role.
-- _Rationale:_  Limit the number of users, beyond breakglass accounts, that are assigned the role of Global Administrator to minimize risks of tenant compromise.
+- _Rationale:_  Limit the number of users, to include "breakglass" accounts, that are assigned the role of Global Administrator to minimize risks of tenant compromise.
 - _Last modified:_ June 2023